Ultimate Egypt 2024 guide – is Egypt worth visiting (coming back to)?

 The short answer is it depends on your last memory.
 If you loved it and want to do it all over again – by all means.
 If not, well, you might get even more resentful.

 Despite the many former and new problems, the great things, which you enjoyed about Egypt back then are still there.
-Swallowing mouthfuls of dust during buggy rides in the desert, diving to poke at Nemo, seeing how many beers you can drink in one day, rubbing your nose against the Sphynx, Luxor temples… all that is there exactly the way it used to be.
+Swallowing mouthfuls of dust during buggy rides in the desert, diving to poke at Nemo, seeing how many beers you can drink in one day on a nice beach, rubbing your nose against the Sphynx, Luxor temples… all that is there exactly the way it used to be.

 Maybe that is the problem though.
 We have evolved but your Egyptian vacation has mostly stayed the same.
 And it, honestly, didn’t have to.
 There is so much more this wonderful country can give if it only finds the strength to re-invent itself.
 Let’s hope the COVID will make it stronger and, if I will write another review in 5 years, after “rewatching this movie” again, there is something to show for it.